SenseNet/sn-client-js/README.md

 npm install --save sn-client-js
 ```

-or from the [GitHub repository](https://github.com/SenseNet/sn-client-js), build and place the downloaded source into your project.
+or from the [GitHub repository](https://github.com/SenseNet/sn-client-js), build and place the downloaded and builded source into your project.
 If you want to use only the transpiled JavaScript modules, you can find them in the dist/src folder and import them like

 ```ts
 var SN = require('/pathtomodule/sn-client-js');